+Figure X. Routing protocols requirements and goals for NET2030

 Routing Requirements in NET2030

 Routing protocols play a significant role in today’s networks and have evolved over the years to meet the ever-changing requirements of the Internet.
 Currently the most commonly used routing protocols include OSPF, IS-IS and BGP.
-With the new developments and use cases envisaged by NET2030, existing routing protocols need to be enhanced, and new routing protocols will potentially be required to meet the new requirements.
+With the new developments and use cases envisaged by NET2030, existing routing protocols need to be enhanced, and new routing protocols will potentially be required to meet the new requirements from different perspectives.